Action role-playing game: Late 1980s

-1990s
+1990s: From console experiments to the Diablo moment

-Action RPGs were far more common on consoles than computers, due to gamepads being better suited to real-time action than the keyboard and mouse.
-Though there were attempts at creating action-oriented computer RPGs during the late 1980s and early 1990s, very few saw any success.
-Times of Lore was one of the more successful attempts in the American computer market, where there was a generally negative attitude towards combining genres in this way and more of an emphasis on preserving the purity of the RPG genre.
-For example, a 1991 issue of Computer Gaming World criticized several computer role-playing games for using "arcade" or "Nintendo-style" action combat, including Ys, Sorcerian, Times of Lore, and Prophecy.
+Action RPGs were far more common on consoles than computers, due to better suitability of gamepads to real-time action than the keyboard and mouse.
+Early-’90s consoles refined the real-time, stat-driven formula.
+Though there were action-oriented computer RPGs created in the late 1980s and early 1990s, very few saw any success.
+Times of Lore was one of the more successful attempts in the American computer market, where there was a claimed generally negative attitude from some players towards genres combination and an emphasis on the purity of the RPG genre.
+For example, a survey in the 1991 issue of Computer Gaming World criticized several computer role-playing games; including Ys, Sorcerian, Times of Lore, and Prophecy, for their resemblance to "arcade" or "Nintendo-style" action combat.

 In 1991, Square released Seiken Densetsu: Final Fantasy Gaiden, also known as Final Fantasy Adventure or Mystic Quest in the West, for the Game Boy.
 Like Crystalis, the action in Seiken Densetsu bore a strong resemblance to that of Legend of Zelda, but added more RPG elements.
 It was one of the first action RPGs to allow players to kill townspeople, though later Mana games removed this feature.
 Arcus Odyssey by Wolf Team (now Namco Tales Studio) was an action RPG that featured an isometric perspective and co-operative multiplayer gameplay.

-In 1993, the second Seiken Densetsu game, Secret of Mana, received considerable acclaim, for its innovative pausable real-time action battle system, and its innovative cooperative multiplayer gameplay, where the second or third players could drop in and out of the game at any time, rather than players having to join the game at the same time.
+In 1993, the second Seiken Densetsu game, Secret of Mana, received considerable acclaim, for its innovative pausable real-time action battle system, and its innovative cooperative multiplayer gameplay, where the second or third players could drop in and out of the game at any time, and did not have to join the game at the same time.
 The game has remained influential through to the present day, with its ring menu system still used in modern games and its cooperative multiplayer mentioned as an influence on games such as Dungeon Siege III (2011).